Find out exactly what premium bonds are and whether they’re worth investing in.

 What makes premium bonds different to standard savings accounts is that instead of earning interest on your invested money, you enter a monthly prize draw, with the chance of winning between £25 and £1million.

 The chance of winning a £1million jackpot has made premium bonds hugely popular with UK savers, ever since they were first introduced in 1956.
 But just how likely you are to win big with these bonds, or indeed win anything at all, is worth questioning.

 The prize fund for each month's draw is determined by an interest rate applied to the total bonds held.
 Until July 2013 the prize fund was set using an interest rate of 1.5%, with the chances of winning one of the prizes at around 24,000/1 per £1 bond.

-From 1st August, the interest rate used to calculate the total prize fund will drop to 1.3%.
-This will reduce the number of prizes available in each of the Higher, Medium and Lower value prize bands, meaning your odds per £1 bond should drop to around 26,000/1.
+Since 1st August, the interest rate used to calculate the total prize fund dropped to 1.3%.
+This reduced the number of prizes available in each of the Higher, Medium and Lower value prize bands, meaning your odds per £1 bond are around 26,000/1.

-Otherwise, how the prize bands are built within that fund will remain the same: see the NS&I website.
+Otherwise, how the prize bands are built within that fund remained the same: see the NS&I website.